 - More things to see along the Great Ocean Road include Loch Ard Gorge, Twelve Apostles, Bay of Islands, Cape Otway, Apollo Bay, and Bells Beach.

 The Blue Mountains as a whole is no secret, but head off the main tourist trail to discover dozens of less-visited gems around this world-famous national park.
-No matter how much time you spend in the Blue Mountains, be sure to plan to visit a lookout point or two.
+Whether you’re planning a quick and easy weekend getaway, or a longer stay in the Blue Mountains, be sure to plan to visit a lookout point or two.
 Some lesser-known viewpoints around the Blue Mountains include:

 - Pulpit Rock Lookout: This little-known location is in the park’s northern end.
 Visitors can enjoy an almost 360-degree view over Grose Valley, Blue Gum Forest, and Govetts Leap.